byul-byul/articleAPI/README.md

 	3.1 Tests are in process right now;
 	3.2 initial execute ./resources/data.sql => need to execute data.sql manually;
 	3.3 Annotation @Size(min=1) does not work as I expected, so I use 'CONSTRAINT' at db side (data.sql);
-	3.4 Will try to add and configure volume for saving db data from docker;
+	3.4 Need to configure volume for saving db data from docker.